We are all familiar with the Google Drive storage. There are many ways to stop uploading for PC and smartphones.

 - Now, click on the Settings option.

-Doing this will log you out from the Backup and Sync application.
-As a result, the uploading process will be terminated permanently.
+Doing this will log you out of the Backup and Sync application, terminating the uploading process permanently.
 This is also an easy way to stop Google Drive from uploading media files from your PC.

 - Open the “Backup and Sync” app on your PC.